Find Grad Schools

 51 Yearly Graduations

 Jacksonville State University is the 6th most popular school in the nation for students seeking a graduate certificate in education.
 Each year, around 9,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,720 per year, while in-state graduate students, on average, pay $9,600 per year.
-For the 2020-2021 academic year, 51 graduate certificates were handed out to education majors at Jacksonville State University.
-About 73% of this group were women, and 29% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $9,990 per year, while in-state graduate students, on average, pay $9,840 per year.
+During the most recent year for which we have data, 51 people received their graduate certificate in education from Jacksonville State University.
+Of these students, 63% were women and 22% were members of underrepresented racial-ethnic groups.

 #7